-With configuration terms it is possible to import configuration data (similar to run_test -config), specify HTML log directories (similar to run_test -logdir), give aliases to test nodes and test directories (to make a specification easier to read and maintain), enable code coverage analysis (see the Code Coverage Analysis [page 23] chapter) and specify event_handler plugins (see the Event Handling [page 27] chapter).
+With configuration terms it is possible to import configuration data (similar to run_test -config), specify HTML log directories (similar to run_test -logdir), give aliases to test nodes and test directories (to make a specification easier to read and maintain), enable code coverage analysis (see the Code Coverage Analysis [page 31] chapter) and specify event_handler plugins (see the Event Handling [page 35] chapter).
+There is also a term for specifying include directories that should be passed on to the compiler when automatic compilation is performed (similar to run_test -include, see above).